stelzinga/MF/Management_Framework-Appendix.md

 The order of components is critical:
 1. Certain combinations have special meaning in Markdown: [...](...) w/o space between ']' and '(' is a URL.
 2. Date Indicator can be considered part of an Objective Measurement e.g. "Check output (daily)".

 The number of spaces *between* components is optional i.e., there could be none or many.
 However, there *cannot be any* space *before* the Status Indicator and their *must* be at least one space after it.
 Note that when using Objective Notation in a *hierarchy* it *is* possible to precede Status with spaces see [### Objective Notation Hierarchy].
 Only Status and Name are mandatory.

 ###  Objective Notation Status Indicator
 Status is mandatory and uses symbols:
-- "%" : Run Goal, Run Sub-Goal (percentage)
+- "% " : Run Goal, Run Sub-Goal (percentage)
-- "$"  : Change Goal, Change Sub-Goal (dollar)
+- "$ "  : Change Goal, Change Sub-Goal (dollar)
-- "&" : Routine (ampersand)
+- "& " : Routine (ampersand)
-- "." : Project, Not Started (dot)
+- ". " : Project, Not Started (dot)
-- "/"  : Project, Started (forward slash) v
+- "/ "  : Project, Started (forward slash)
-- "~" : Project, Pending or Delegated (tilde)
+- "~ " : Project, Pending or Delegated (tilde)
-- "x" : Project, Closed (lower case letter x)v
+- "x " : Project, Closed (lower case letter x)
-- "!" : Project, Urgent (exclamation mark)v
+- "! " : Project, Urgent (exclamation mark)
+- "= ": Project, Cancelled but keep for visibility (equal sign)
-- "-" : Comment (dash or hyphen)
+- "- " : Comment (dash or hyphen)
-- "+" : Comment (plus)
+- "+ " : Comment (plus)
-- "_" : Comment (underscore)
+- "_ " : Comment (underscore)
 - "dd-mm-yy: " : Comment (date format comment)

 NB: dash and plus become a bullet point list in MarkDown, so if a note is being used in MarkDown it is better to use an underscore for a comment.

-As can be seen, the Status Indicator symbol is a single character, except for the last form, the *date format comment*.
+As can be seen, the Status Indicator symbol is a single character followed by a space, except for the last form, the *date format comment*.
 A Status Indicator does two things simultaneously: indicating whether an entry is a Goal, Project, Routine or Comment, and in case of a Project, it also shows the status of the Project.
 NB: '~' in Excel is a special character (escape char).
 To use '~' in functions like VLOOKUP() substitute it first using SUBSTITUTE ().
-The use of '-', '+', '_' and 'dd-mm-yy:'to reflect *comments* means Objective Notation can be used for writing *any* form of text, keeping a log, etc. It also allows the use of the other Indicators which adds insight into aspects of the comment e.g. dates, who is involved, etc.
+The use of '-', '+', '_' and 'dd-mm-yy:'to reflect *comments* means Objective Notation can be used for writing *any* form of text, keeping a log, etc..
+It also allows the use of the other Indicators which adds insight into aspects of the comment e.g. dates, who is involved, etc.

 ### Objective Notation Name
 The Name is mandatory.
 For Goals the Name is a short three character code.
 For Sub-Goals a one or two word label is used.
 For Objectives (and levels below) Name should adhere to the following: